- Jun 26, 2025

 Our bodies are able to digest and process a range of different foods and amounts of food.
 Our bodies are so well adapted to changing environments and food availability.

 Importantly, eating carb heavy or high sugar foods does not cause diabetes.
-There is no evidence of this.
+There is no evidence of this in people without an underlying condition.

 What's the issue with the latest blood sugar monitoring trend?